SheatNoisette/postmarket_redmi_9a/README.md

 candidate for a cheap Linux phone, that's why I'm **trying** to port PostmarketOS to it.

-Please note this is a work in progress and may not be complete!
+**Please note this is a work in progress and may not be complete!**
----

 This project may be abandoned at any time, I'm not sure I'll be able to complete it.